 Also, here is a clip of the reunion photo shoot, it gives you a view of the project!
 I feel so grateful for being apart of this project.
 You find my pies being featured at time 4:19 on the video.
 And you’ll see my name on the credits under Pastry Chef 🙂 lol!

 I just simply baked the crusts by themselves.
 I made sure to use a fork to poke small holes on the bottom of the pie pan.
 This helps prevent the crust from puffing up too much that it gets a wacky shape.
-You have to really watch them and rotate them in the oven, since its only crust it bakes really fast and don’t burn a batch like I did. (whoops!)
+You have to really watch them and rotate them in the oven since its only crust it bakes really fast, oh and don’t burn a batch as I did. (whoops!)

-When I was happy with the color, I filled the cooled crust with the colored buttercream and used a small off set spatula to smooth the top.
-Then I used a filled pipping bag and round tip to get the swirls on top.
+When I was happy with the color, I filled the cooled crust with the colored buttercream and used a small offset spatula to smooth the top.
+Then I used a filled piping bag and round tip to get the swirls on top.
 They were so simple and so cute!

-For the photo shoot I needed something edible and can hold up under hot lights for hours so it was a no brainier to pick the swiss meringue buttercream.
+For the photo shoot, I needed something edible and can hold up under hot lights for hours, so it was a no brainer to pick the Swiss Meringue Buttercream.
 The client asked specifically if they could be used to eat and throw just in case lol!
 This was my modern take on the classic food fight pies!

 Let me know how you are using this recipe in the comments below!
 The possibilities are endless!